Vonage Video API archiving lets you record, save and retrieve sessions.

 video uses

-screen sharing on the publisher as the video source; for other videos, this property
+screen sharing on the publisher as the video source; a "custom" video is published

 can change from a camera to a screen-sharing video type.
 However, the property